Bruno Lanteri: Spirituality of discernment

-Contribution to moral theology
+Moral theology

 Lanteri worked to turn the tide of Jansenism, which had become popular in Europe in the preceding centuries and retained many adherents in his time, though formally condemned by the Catholic Church.
-He himself held certain Jansenistic tenets at age 20, but through the influence of Jesuit Diessbach he encountered the moral theology of Alphonsus Liguori and definitively rejected Jansenism.
+He himself held certain Jansenistic tenets at age 20, but through the influence of Jesuit Diessbach, he encountered the moral theology of Alphonsus Liguori and definitively rejected Jansenism.

-Lanteri subsequently promoted Liguorian moral theology, which is based on mercy and hope in contrast with a condemning and rigoristic Jansenism, both personally as he counseled people and young priests and institutionally through various publications.
+Lanteri subsequently promoted Liguorian moral theology, which is based on mercy and hope in contrast with a condemning and rigoristic Jansenism, both personally as he counselled people and young priests and institutionally through various publications.
 Of particular note is his 1823 book, published anonymously in French, entitled Réflexions sur la sainteté et la doctrine du Bienheureux Liguori (Reflections on the Holiness and Teaching of Blessed Liguori).
 It was soon translated into Italian and then Spanish.
 In this prose work, Lanteri describes the character of Liguori and his doctrinal teaching, particularly his moral theology.
 The book includes an exhaustive catalogue of Liguori's written works, which was a substantial aid to the Vatican committee reviewing Alphonsus' life and works.

 Scholars such as Guerber have shown that Lanteri, together with Diessbach and their associates in Northern Italy and France, was in large part responsible for the widespread familiarity among clergy with the moral theology of Alphonsus Liguori and its usefulness to both combat Jansenism and accomplish their evangelical mission.
 One persistent point of Lanteri's teaching was to always follow the magisterium of the Church; the writings of Alphonsus Liguori had been officially declared "free of anything worthy of censure", and Lanteri always used this fact in support of his own promotion of Liguori's teaching.

+Veneration

+Lanteri's cause for canonisation was begun in 1920.
+His spiritual writings were approved by theologians on 27 November 1937, 20 November 1940, and 11 May 1945.
+His cause was formally opened on 4 May 1952, granting him the title of Servant of God.
+Lanteri was declared Venerable by Pope Paul VI in 1965.